zh-lx/pinyin-pro-doc/docs/en/use/match.md

 # match

-`match` api can match text with pinyin and return the indexes of the matched text in the string.
+Using `match` api to match Chinese text string with pinyin string.

 ## Example

 ### Normal Match

-If Pinyin matches text, return the indexes of the matching text
+If Pinyin matches text, return the indexes of the matching text.

 ```js
 import { match } from 'pinyin-pro';